hyperlane-xyz/hips/HIP-3.md

 ### **Tech Spec**

+A `MultisigIsm` must return `3` in `type()`.

 A `MultisigIsm` must implement the following interface.
-Relayers should use these view functions to understand what metadata the `ISM` needs in order to accept a message.
+Relayers should use these view functions to understand what metadata the `ISM` needs in order to verify a message.

 ```
 interface IMultisigIsm is IInterchainSecurityModule {